How to Save 30% on Operational Costs Using Simple AI Automation

 Optimize HR and Hiring

-AI-powered recruitment tools can screen resumes in seconds, rank candidates by fit, schedule interviews automatically, and even conduct initial video screenings using natural language processing.
-What used to take a recruiter a full week can be compressed into hours.
+These AI-driven recruiting tools can filter resumes in mere seconds, rank candidates based on their suitability, automatically schedule interviews and even conduct preliminary video interviews through natural language processing.
+Recruiter tasks which previously took a week can be condensed to hours.

 Streamline Marketing and Sales

-AI tools can handle all of this.
-Platforms like HubSpot, Salesforce Einstein, and various standalone AI writing and analytics tools can automate lead scoring, personalize email outreach at scale, generate campaign performance summaries, and identify which deals are most likely to close.
+All of this can be done by AI tools.
+Automation tools like HubSpot, Salesforce Einstein, and standalone AI writing and analytics software can create lead scores, customize email messaging at scale, produce campaign reports, and determine which sales opportunities are likely to convert.

 Best Practices to Ensure Savings

-Start with auditing your workflows.
-Before buying any tools, document where your team actually spends their time.
-What tasks are repetitive?
-What processes involve moving data from one place to another?
-These are your starting points.
+• Start with auditing your workflows.
+Prior to purchasing any equipment, record where your team actually spends their time.
+Which activities are repetitive?
+What are some of the processes that transfer data from one location to another?
+These are some places to begin from.

 What a 30% Reduction Actually Looks Like